HiliMor/HiliMor/README.md

 <h1 align="center">Hili Mor</h1>

-Hey👋🏻 I'm Hili.
-I'm a computer science student, and interested in development.
+Hey👋🏻 I'm a computer science student and a development intern with a strong interest in software engineering.
-I work on random projects on my free time in order to learn, and strive to be better every day!
+In my spare time, I work on personal projects to expand my skills and deepen my understanding of different technologies.
+I'm committed to continuous learning and professional growth.

 My Skills: